The Sharing Economy is NOT Big. Part 3. Access Economy: Co-working Spaces, Gig-Economy and SaaS

 Access Economy: Co-working

 Co-Working spaces also provide a place where entrepreneurs can connect, exchange ideas, and create projects together.
-They are great place for early stage startups.
+They are a great place for early-stage startups.

-The nature of work is changing because of digital movements like the collaborative economy and related economic trends.
+The nature of work is changing because of digital movements like the collaborative economy and the gig economy.
 The cultural framework of what constitutes a job is transforming.

 Adam Neuman CEO of WeWorks said they see themselves as a physical social network.
 The way people connect and exchange ideas on social media platforms, is happening with people in co-working spaces when they collaborate face to face.

-Co-working spaces allow people to access office space, expertise, and markets without needing the infrastructure of a traditional bricks and mortar store.
-Co-working spaces are part of the sharing economy because they are access vs. ownership and they are collaborative employment.
+Co-working spaces allow people to access office space, expertise, and markets without needing the infrastructure of traditional brick and mortar offices.
+Co-working spaces are part of the sharing economy because they are access vs. ownership and they are collaborative employment or crowdwork.

 It’s been shown that people who choose to go to co-working spaces find that, their productivity goes up.
 If that wasn’t enough they expand their business networks, find more work opportunities, become more creative and happier.
 In other words, compared to working at home or working inside a corporate structure it’s better in every way because people thrive in these environments.